Let-the-Virius-be-over/pajdeg/README.md

 `Pajdeg` is a C library for modifying existing PDF documents by passing them through a stream with tasks assigned based on object ID's.

+Note: Pajdeg is now available as a pod in CocoaPods.
+Check out pod "PajdegCore" for the C library version, and "Pajdeg" for the Objective-C wrapped version!

 Typical usage involves three things:

 1. Setting up a `PDPipe` with in- and out paths.